Dr. Gregg Nelson, Division Head

 Our division members provide expert sessions for local continuing medical education courses as well as at national and international meetings.

-Our research activities encompass clinical gynecologic oncology, medical education and preinvasive disease of the female genital tract.We participate in clinical trials sponsored by the National cancer Institute of Canada as well as by industry.
+Our research activities encompass clinical gynecologic oncology, perioperative care/ERAS, medical education and preinvasive disease of the female genital tract.We participate in clinical trials sponsored by the National Cancer Institute of Canada as well as by industry.